utdata/icj-project-template/README.md

 ## Nunjucks templates

 [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) allows you to break your HTML into reuseable templates so you don't have to repeat code for each page on your site.
 The Nunjucks community has adopted `.njk` as the standard file extension.

 Templates work off several basic concepts:

 - _extends_ is used to specify template inheritance, meaning you can "build upon" templates to avoid repeating code.
 - _block_ defines a section on the template and identifies it with a name.
 This is used by template inheritance.
 Pages that extend a template can override or append to the blocks with new content.
 - _include_ pulls in other code files in place.
-It's useful when you need to share smaller chunks of code across several files.
+It's useful to organize or share smaller chunks of code across several files.

-With these tools, you can build a site framework once as a Layout, and then _extend_ or "use" that layout and all it's code, but swap out predefined _blocks_ specific to your new page.
+With these tools, you can build a site framework once as a Layout, and then _extend_ that layout and use all its code, but swap out predefined _blocks_ specific to your new page.

 ### Layouts

 **Layouts** and **partials** are parts of files used and extended elsewhere.

 - The layout `src/njk/_layouts/base.njk` is an example base template for a site.
 The idea is to build the framework of the site only once, even though you might have many pages.
 - The layout `src/njk/_layouts/detail-book.njk` is a page that _extends_ the base layout, but then pulls in data.
-This example is configured for a powerful feature of this project template called "bake" that generates pages from a layout and data.
+This example is configured for a powerful feature in this this project template called "bake" that generates pages from a layout and data.
 More on that below.
 - Files in `src/njk/_partials/` are snippets of code used by other layouts through a Nunjucks tag called _include_.
 This allows you to organize and reuse the same code throughout your site.

 It's important that these folders start with `_` so they are not processed as new HTML pages on your site.